Duran914/test-framework/README.md

 click_cta(selector="#usi_content .usi_submitbutton", clicks=1)
 ```
 * Accepts two argument of a selector and click
-  * selector accepts a string of a CTA css selector; has a default selector of "#usi_content .usi_submitbutton".
+  * selector accepts a string of a css selector; has a default selector of "#usi_content .usi_submitbutton".
-  * click accepts a number argument of desired amount of times to click a CTA.
-Has a default value of 1, a different value is only necessary if a cta needs to be clicked more then once and shares the same selector value.
+  * clicks accepts a number argument of a desired amount of times to click a CTA.
+Has a default value of 1, a different value is only necessary when a cta needs to be clicked more then once and shares the same selector value.

 #